 A huge 2.4in colour display on one side, and flip it round and you get the typical Aegis design we’ve all become accustomed to.
 Along with all those fancy features, it’s also in keeping with its predecessors.
 An IP67 water proof and dust proof rating, thick rubbery finish and that squidgy leather on one end.

-I suppose we should look at the Aegis X as the Aegis Legend’s Offspring, which was their Flagship, Dual 18650 200w mod and personally my favourite mod of all time.
+I suppose we should look at the Aegis X as the Aegis Legend’s Offspring, which was their Flagship, Dual 18650 200w mod and personally the best vape mod I have tried.
 The Aegis X follows suit but has brought the Aegis into 2019.

 Let’s see what it’s all about.